Abdullah-Abdu/FInetuning_Llama2/README.md

 # Finetuning_Llama2

-**This project demonstrates training a Llama-based model using the Lamini library.**
+**This project demonstrates training a Llama-based model using the Lamini library.
+The training pipeline involves loading a dataset (lamini_docs.jsonl), tokenizing the data, and fine-tuning the model (EleutherAI/pythia-70m).
+The trained model can be used for inference to generate responses based on input queries.**

 ## Steps